cyanchicken1/HackOHI-O/README.md

 npm start

-Building Data Storage Note:
+# Building Data Storage:

 The buildings.json file in /assets/data was generated from a raw GeoJSON file provided by OSU.
 A custom script (/scripts/processGeoJSON.js) was written to parse the complex building polygons and calculate their center points.
 This script does not need to be run unless the source data changes.

-Future Work:
+# Future Work:

 This app as it stands right now is just a foundation.
 Our vision for the future includes:

-- Properly formatting this README!

-- FIXES: Handle when route cannot be found better than displaying the error message in the search drawer
+- FIXES: Handle when route cannot be found better than displaying the error message in the search drawer, fix WMC buses showing next stop as Unknown

-- Add support for some buildings outside campus (especially those along the East Residential line) and campus landmarks not in buildings.json (Lincoln Tower Park, The Oval, etc.)
+- Add support for some buildings outside campus (especially those along the East Residential line, WMC) and campus landmarks not in buildings.json (Lincoln Tower Park, The Oval, etc.)

 - Smarter search: Search through typos